opencobra/COBRA.jl/README.md

 Tutorial, documentation and FAQ
 -------------------------------

-**Tutorial** A comprehensive tutorial is [here](https://github.com/opencobra/COBRA.jl/blob/master/docs/src/cobratutorial.md).
-The interactive Jupyter notebook tutorial can be downloaded from [here](https://github.com/opencobra/COBRA.jl/tree/master/docs/tutorial).

-**Documentation** The full documentation is [here](http://opencobra.github.io/COBRA.jl).

-For each function, you may display a description.
-For instance, you may request more information on `distributedFBA` by typing at the Julia REPL:
+The [comprehensive tutorial](https://github.com/opencobra/COBRA.jl/blob/master/docs/src/cobratutorial.md) is based on the [interactive Jupyter notebook](https://github.com/opencobra/COBRA.jl/tree/master/docs/tutorial).

+The `COBRA.jl` package is fully documented [here](http://opencobra.github.io/COBRA.jl).
+You may also display the documentation in the Julia REPL:
 ```Julia
 julia> ? distributedFBA
 ```
-Should you encounter any errors or unusual behavior, please refer to the [FAQ section](http://opencobra.github.io/COBRA.jl/stable/faq.html).
+:bulb: Should you encounter any errors or unusual behavior, please refer first to the [FAQ section](http://opencobra.github.io/COBRA.jl/stable/faq.html) or open an issue.

 Testing and benchmarking
 ------------------------